darkrider00/notes/things/remember everything you read.md

 Evidence - evidence
 info that makes conceptual info more concrete
 - store and rehearse
-- as soon as we find some related info we can go ahead and put that in it
+- as soon as we find some related info we can go ahead and put that in 2nd brain system or flashcards

+Reference -
+all the nitty dritty, specific information that don't really change your conceptual understanding

+- very specific detail bits of information
+- that are not important
+- that doesn't come under PACE
+- Store and Rehearse
+- might use flashcards and space repetition for handling this info